mgalgs/mgalgs.github.io/_posts/2021-03-23-how-to-build-a-custom-linux-kernel-for-qemu-using-docker.md

 the years it turned into missing-package-whack-a-mole, with each distro requiring different packages to get things building.

-By using `docker`, we can create a fully reproducible and consistent build environment that works the exact same way on any system that runs `docker`.
+By using `docker`, we can create a fully reproducible, portable, consistent build environment that works the exact same way on any system that runs `docker`.
 I've tested these instructions on Debian, Arch, Ubuntu, and Mac OSX.
 If you're using OSX just make sure to put your workspace on a case sensitive filesystem.